jkodroff/demo-pulumi-policy-snyk/README.md

 connect ENOENT /var/run/docker.sock
 ```

 You may need to set the `DOCKER_HOST` environment variable.
-Snyk assumed that the Docker socket is running in the older (privileged) location.
+At the time of writing, the Snyk CLI appears to assume that the Docker socket is running in the older (privileged) location.
 The newer version of Docker use a socket placed in the current user's home directory, e.g.:

 ```bash
 export DOCKER_HOST=unix:///Users/jkodroff/.docker/run/docker.sock